Posted on Monday 20 August 2018

 Build up your savings

 Unless you are jumping straight into a new job (and paycheque!), it is unwise to just up-and-quit your current job.
 If you are looking at a period of job-searching, time off or freelancing it is smart to have enough savings in the bank.
 Savings help a lot when you need to get a car or something else.
 In fact, you should start researching what CPP is so you can get a better idea if you need it or not.
+Fast payday loans are great, but not when you don't have income coming in.
+So focus on savings at this stage.

 Realistically, six months’ worth of living expenses is a solid minimum savings goal.
 This will give you a bit of financial cushioning if the job search takes a big longer than expected, or while your own business gets up and running.
 It may seem like a big figure, but having enough savings will give you freedom from jumping straight back into any old job, just because you need some cash.